ayonli/ipqueue/README.md

 of the queue, like the current running task id, etc.

-When a task is pushed to the queue, it will send a request contains a unique task id (I use [uuid](https://npmjs.com/package/uuid)) to the server to ask for a lock.
+When a task is pushed to the queue, it will send a request contains a unique task id (I prefer [uuid](https://github.com/kelektiv/node-uuid)) to the server to ask for a lock.
 The server will check if there is undone work, if a previous task is not finished (not released), the new task will be put in a queue (actually an array).
 When a task finishes and send a request to the server says release, the server will remove the finished task from the queue, and starts the next task.
 By repeatedly running this procedure, the queue will work as expected until you exit the process.

 Of course more situation should be considered, e.g. the queue server process exits unexpected, other processes should listen the event when connection lost,